Learn About Medical Liens and What They Mean for Your Case

 Posted on Tuesday, August 15th, 2023 at 9:23 pm

 The settlement process in a mass tort or personal injury case can be complicated.
-Even after the defendant is ordered to pay damages, there are still a number of factors that can affect your compensation.
+Even after the defendant is ordered to pay damages, several factors can still affect your compensation.

 These factors can include medical liens, bankruptcies, and estate issues.
 At Wallace Miller, we’re committed to making this process as transparent, efficient, and straightforward as possible.
 In this article, we’ll break down subrogation and medical liens—what they are, how they work, and what they mean for your case.